Dancing with Metrics: Digitalization of Women's Labor in China

 My dissertation receives support from:

-— Mellon/ACLS Dissertation Innovation Fellowship (recognizes pathbreaking dissertation
+— Mellon/ACLS Dissertation Innovation Fellowship

-research pursuing bold and innovative approaches)
+and innovative approaches)

 — AAS-Henry Luce Foundation Fellowship

-— Boyd/Williams Dissertation Fellowship for Research on Women and Work
+— Boyd/Williams Dissertation Fellowship for Research on

 — International Institute Research Grant